Mrunal Thakur: Media image

 The Telegraph finds Thakur to be "honest and heartwarming".
-Vogue noted, "Watch out for this screen chameleon with a plan."
-Filmfare noted her "strong screen presence, and surreal beauty".
+On her choice of films, she said, "I just want to be associated with good scripts, to play woman of substance, and see what she's contributing to."
 Thakur ranked 8th in Eastern Eye's Top 30 under 30 Global Asian Stars List of 2021.

-Thakur has ramp walked at the Lakme Fashion Week and has been the cover model for several magazines.
-Thakur is a celebrity endorser for several brands and products, including Lakme and Dulux among others.
+In 2022, Thakur curated a food donation drive in collaboration with "All About Them", a foundation that helps stray and community animals.
+Thakur is a celebrity endorser for several brands and products, including Lakme and Dulux.